Do you want to know how to determine your peak ovulation day to maximize your fertility?

 So it would look like this:

 Days 12 and 13 of your cycle are going to be when you are most fertile.
-(Day 1 of your cycle is the day you start bleeding).
+(Don’t forget, Day 1 of your cycle is the day you start bleeding).

-An ovulation calendar is helpful to determine your average menstrual cycle length.
+You can also use an ovulation calendar to better determine your average menstrual cycle length.